 Nottinghamshire has vision of an urban and rural landscape rich in wildlife for everyone to enjoy and benefit from.
 We are working to create this by caring for our own nature reserves, working with others to help them make their land more wildlife friendly, enabling people to engage with and learn about wildlife close to where they live and influencing what happens to nature and the environment in Nottinghamshire in the future.

-This vision is to create a Living Landscape for Nottinghamshire that can adapt to climate change, provide resilience and connectivity for wildlife, access and enjoyment for people and a sustainable, low carbon contribution to the economy.
+This vision is to create a wilder future for Nottinghamshire that can adapt to climate change, provide resilience and connectivity for wildlife, access and enjoyment for people and a sustainable, low carbon contribution to the economy.
 With your help we can shape a bright future for the wildlife and people of the county.

 By working together we can help make our county more resilient to threats such as climate change and pollution and help ensure that wildlife is better able to move across our landscape to cope with loss of habitat and other pressures.

 Whilst we cover the whole county we have focused projects covering the Trent Valley, Nottingham City, Sherwood Forest and Idle Valley areas.
-By working with neighbours and partners in these areas we are determined to connect sites in our care to the wider landscape and create a truly Living Landscape.
+By working with neighbours and partners in these areas we are determined to connect sites in our care to the wider landscape and create a truly wilder future for Nottinghamshire.